Eamonbaloun/PC-Beginners-Guide/README.md

-If you looking to build a gaming pc late 2020 please don&#39;t just go, ask your tech friend or family member to just &quot;do it.&quot;
+If you looking to build a gaming PC in late 2020 please don&#39;t just go, ask your tech friend or family member &quot;can you build me a gaming pc.&quot; (this offends me because part of getting a gaming pc is that it is not plug and play like a console if you want easy get a console the ps5 and xbox series x are powerhouses with minimal setup) So please clear you schedule because this will take some time.

 I love computers I have been an enthusiast for over 10 years and have built and setup many computers.
 I want to help people get into this hobby that I have come to love so much.
 That is why I am going make a guide for new people getting into PC gaming.

+_Disclaimer there will be a lot of overlap in most of videos that was done on purpose I didn&#39;t get everything on my first time learning about them._

-1. Understanding what each part does and why you need it (Backgound info)
+1. Understanding what each part does and why you need it (Background info)

 - [What does what in your computer?
 Computer parts Explained](https://www.youtube.com/watch?v=ExxFxD4OSZ0)
 - [Gaming PC Parts Explained!
 A Beginner&#39;s Guide To Gaming Computer Components!](https://www.youtube.com/watch?v=2joA_S92p64)